 Allow SSH Access

-To ensure you can access your Raspberry Pi via SSH, you need to allow traffic on port 22.
+To ensure you can access your Raspberry Pi via SSH, you must allow traffic on port 22.
 You can do this with the following command:

 To block traffic on a port, you can use the following command.
 For example, to block port 23 (Telnet):